Nelitarnia/WO3U-speedrun-guide/character-notes.md

 He can go past up to medium-thick walls while angled with sprint attack, C3, C6 or EX.

-### Bad high jump

-He is not acrobatic at all.
-His regular jump height isn't impressive, and he can barely use attacks to extend it.

-Highest jump so far: jump -> air charge attack.
-This isn't even enough to clear tier 1 at Luoyang stairs, it's pretty bad.

 ### Average infinite jump

 He can hover as a part of an IJ chain, but that's about it.

 ### Other notes

+He is not acrobatic at all.
+His regular jump height isn't impressive, and he can barely use attacks to extend it.

 His air special deals damage to ground level not matter how high Achilles himself is.
 In other words, it might come in handy if you ever had to infinite jump over some area while defeating enemies underneath.